 What does it feel like?

-The symptoms are commonly an aching pain in the outside of the hip region that is exacerbated on walking, prolonged standing, lying on the same side, stair climbing, or running.
-In runners, it is commonly the result of overuse rather than direct trauma.
+The symptoms are commonly an aching pain in the outside of the hip region that is exacerbated on walking, prolonged standing or sitting, lying on the same side, stair climbing, or running.
+In runners, it is commonly the result of overuse or overload rather than direct trauma.
 Although the classic symptom is lateral (outer) hip pain, it may radiate to the groin, or, in approximately one third of patients, pain will radiate into the lateral thigh.

 What causes Trochanteric Bursitis?

 This condition can arise after an injury (often resulting from a twisting motion or from overuse), but sometimes arises for no obviously definable cause.
 Some factors which may contribute to developing gluteal tendinopathy or trochanteric bursitis include:

 - Overload of tendon- increased time on feet or standing with load all on one leg